 As a young boy in the 1950's, I spent time with my Dad at field days and sitting on his lap as he called CQ DX with his call sign K2GAV, which he received in 1953.
-Therefore, this year we're celebrating the 60th anniversary of having K2GAV in our family.
+So, in 2013 we celebrated the 60th anniversary of having K2GAV in our family.
 Dad enjoyed operating 2 meter AM back in those days.
 Here are some photos of my Dad, the original K2GAV,one on Field Day 1958 and another (c.
 1950) working on a customer's radio and TV in his shop at Capitol Radio & TV Service.

 When I was a sophomore in high school in 1967 I studied for my novice license and earned the call sign WN2EHZ for myself.
 I built a home brew, crystal controlled transmitter for CW on the novice bands.
 My first receiver was a Hallicrafters S20R.
 I later upgraded to an old Hallicrafters SX-71.
 I also used my Dad's Heathkit DX-35 as a transmitter.
 I earned my General class license about a year later and became WB2EHZ.
 I finished high school and entered college with this call sign.
 Of course, the hobby suffered as my attention was drawn to other things in college.
-I earned my Masters degree in Electrical Engineering from Rensselaer Polytechnic Institute in 1975, met my wife to be, and we got married.
+I earned my Masters degree in Electrical Engineering from Rensselaer Polytechnic Institute in 1975, met my wife to be, and we got married in 1977.
+She's put up with me since then!
+She tolerates this hobby and I tolerate her quilting (LOL).
 My first real job was with a television broadcast equipment manufacturer in California and we moved there in 1977.
 My call changed to WD6CWY due to that relocation, back in the days that you had to do that.
 I was unable to setup a ham shack in our apartment, so I used the rig of a work colleague and had QSO's with my Dad from California.

 Here's a picture of my Dad's TS-940s as it is today.
 I've added the MC-60A mike and the SP-940 speaker.
-The Heathkit SA-1480 remote antenna switch controls the switch located in the attic of my workshop.
+The Heathkit SA-1480 remote antenna switch has been replaced with a DX Engineering 8x1 switch located in the attic of my workshop.

 Here's the linear my Dad built.
 I installed a new 3-500ZG because the 25 year-old original tube in it was gassy.
 I also did some rewiring and cleanup, replaced the band switch, added the labels for 17 and 10m and the maximum ratings label.
 I found that the tank coil was not installed correctly, causing it to work poorly on 40/80/160m.
 A stretch and remounting of the coil and replacement of the buss bars to the band switch with longer ones fixed that problem!
 New white LED illumination of the meters and a soft start mod completed the restoration.
 I also purchased the TelePost, Inc. LP-100A Digital Vector RF Wattmeter in March 2012, and I love it.

-My Dad passed away in 1992 and in 1996 I took advantage of the then new option from the FCC to obtain a close relative's call sign.
-I've been K2GAV ever since, now nearing 20 years.
+My Dad passed away in 1992 and I took advantage of the then new option from the FCC to obtain a close relative's call sign.
+I've been K2GAV ever since, now about 25 years.
 However, when my Dad went silent, pretty much so did I on ham radio.
 When he passed away, my Mom told me to take all of his old ham equipment, including taking down the 40 foot tower and antennas.
 It had all pretty much sat in storage here for 20 years.

 I have been on 2m a little bit over the years, but it was a current work colleague (W1GHP) who got me reinterested in ham radio as he was doing the same himself.
 I sold my TS-820s to George and worked on restoring my Dad's TS-940s for myself.
 Next it was time to upgrade the Advanced class license I've held for decades and earn an Extra Class license, as George had recently done himself.
 I studied and passed the exam on December 17, 2011, so I'm an Amateur Extra Class licensee now!
 I also was granted certification as a Volunteer Examiner by the ARRL in January, 2012.

-I was the first, and now a past president of the Worldwide Amateur Radio Club at ESPN, Inc., where I've worked for over 22 years.
+I was the first, and now a past president of the Worldwide Amateur Radio Club at ESPN, Inc., where I worked for nearly 24 years.
+I am now retired, but still a club member.
 Check out our site here on QRZ.com.
 Our call is WE1SPN.
-Also, see our website at http://we1spn.org George, W1GHP is now our president.
+Also, see our website at http://we1spn.org Mike, WJ1X, is now our president.

 I'm atop the ESPN Cafeteria, where there is a rooftop patio.